 public sealed override DirectIOData DirectIO (int command, int data, object obj)

-Shim Code Rules For In/Out Parameters
+Shim Code Rules for In/Out Parameters

 Any OPOS parameter that is defined with an In/Out attribute in the UnifiedPOS specification is handled differently under a POS for .NET implementation.
 POS for .NET is expecting the data to be provided as return values.
 The Shim code facilitates this mapping by using the “ref” attribute to the In/Out parameter.
 This translation is handled automatically by the Shim code and is transparent to the calling application.